-New Law (draft) Current Law Companies that are a disclosing entity will be required to disclose details relating to the use of remuneration consultants.
-Remuneration consultants must be engaged by non-executive directors, and must report to non-executive directors or the Remuneration Committee, rather than company executives.
-1
+New Law (draft) Current Law

+will be required to disclose details relating to the use of remuneration consultants.Remuneration consultants must be engaged by non-executive directors, and must report to non-executive directors or the Remuneration Currently, companies are not required to disclose any details relating to the use of remuneration consultants.
+In addition, there is no requirement for remuneration consultants to be engaged by, and their advice provided directly to, non-executive directors or the Remuneration Committee.

+Committee, rather than company executives.